opengrowingalliance/specifications/v2.0/core/ogsp-core-spec.md

 7. **Integration**: Incorporate approved changes into the specification

 **Contribution Guidelines**:
-- Follow the OGSP Contribution Guidelines
+- Follow the OGP Contribution Guidelines
 - Use the provided templates for different contribution types
 - Engage constructively with feedback and discussion
 - Respect the consensus-based decision process